Speeches That Changed Canada (April 2018)

 Dennis is also the author of Great Canadian Speeches, a best-selling and wide-ranging anthology.
-In this new book he focuses on only a few speeches, describing the rich historical context in which each was delivered.
-He also pays attention to the content of each speech and the rhetorical techniques employed by orators to win over their audiences.
+But in this new book he focuses on only a few speeches and describes the rich historical context in which each was delivered.
+He also pays attention to the content of each oration and the rhetorical techniques employed by speakers to win over their audiences.
 Finally, Dennis examines every speech’s immediate and long term impact upon Canada and Canadians

 Speeches That Changed Canada spans 130 years following Confederation and it will be a welcome companion to anyone interested in Canadian history, politics, literature and rhetoric.
 It will also be a useful source and guide for those who write speeches or deliver them, and for those who hear, analyze and compare them.